 If you are not certain of your level, we recommend you contact Taka, our Japanese tutor on email@example.com who will be able to advise you.

 * If you wish to take the Japanese Language Proficiency Test (JLPT), Please ask the Japanese tutor who has a lot of experience of those examinations and can advise on JLPT, from N5 to N1.
 However please note that Short Courses are not themselves accredited courses.

 “ It is a good course for anyone with limited or no knowledge of the language.
 You learn a lot of things and there is a good emphasis on conversations – most important part of learning a language. ”

 “ The teacher is really good and you would learn a lot from attending just one lesson.
 Furthermore, the lessons are fun.
 The course is well structured and really easy to follow. ”

-If you wish to join Module Two of the Japanese short course (in January), you must have completed Module One or be familiar with the content taught in Module One, specified in the What will I learn? section.
+If you wish to join part 2 of the Japanese Beginners course, you must have completed part 1 or be familiar with the content taught in part 1, specified in the What will I learn? section.

 Please check your level by using our online guidelines before enrolling.